rickiewars/gui-shop/README.md

 You can find the config file in `./config/guishop.json`
 <br>Both items' names and descriptions support [Simplified Text Format](https://placeholders.pb4.eu/user/text-format/).

 You can even add items from the JSON file (check [JSON Example](#json-example)).
-This can be useful when your `additem` command would be very long, or to easily set a NBT *(remember to reload the mod using `/guishop reload` after editing the config file)*
+This can be useful when your `additem` command would be very long, or to easily set component data *(remember to reload the mod using `/guishop reload` after editing the config file)*

 ### JSON example